Cloud-First Application - People Development Magazine

-Cloud technology has experienced exponential growth in the recent years.
+Cloud technology has experienced exponential growth in recent years.
 Cloud-first application is essential.
 More and more businesses are adopting the cloud.
 Why?

 It has made it possible for businesses to promptly adjust and meet the constantly shifting demands of companies and their workers.
 And it can also process large volumes of data and facilitate global deployment.